-For simplicity, henceforth we assume each mobicast message fits in one packet, and we use the words packet and message interchangeably.
+For simplicity, we assume each mobicast message fits in one packet, and we use the words packet and message interchangeably.
+We know explain the forwarding mechanisms in FAR.

-2.2.2.
+3.2.2.
 Greedy Forwarding.
-Greedy forwarding applies to all nodes that are currently (or previously) covered by the mobicast delivery zone, or have at least one spatial neighbor that is currently (or previously) covered by the mobicast delivery zone.
+Greedy forwarding applies to all nodes that are currently (or previously)covered by the mobicast delivery zone, or have at least one spatial neighbor that is currently (or previously) covered by the mobicast delivery zone.
 In such cases, a node forwards a new packet in an "as-soon-as-possible" fashion.

-Figure 3: Greedy and Timed Face-Aware Forwarding
+Figure 7: Greedy and Timed Face-Aware Forwarding

-Fig. 3 depicts an FAR mobicast example featuring a rectangular delivery zone moving to the right at speed v at a certain time instance.
+Fig. 7 depicts an FAR mobicast example featuring a rectangular delivery zone moving to the right at speed v at a certain time instance.
 In this example, the greedy forwarding rule applies to nodes A, K, D, B, C, J, as they are either in the delivery zone or have a spatial neighbor that is in the current delivery zone.
 Note that the condition specifies a spatial neighbor rather than a direct neighbor, which causes K to be included.